HusseinKasim/Football-Quiz/README.md

 # FootballQuiz
-A game made during the summer break to practice Java July 2020
+A game made during the summer break to practice Java.
+Date: July 2020